“Don’t skimp on conveyancing, it’s a false economy. Get the best conveyancer you can afford!”

 It varies, but it’s generally between £500 – £1500.

-Conveyancing Solicitors charge in different ways: fixed fee, an hourly rate, or a percentage of the property price.
+Conveyancing Solicitors charge in different ways: fixed fee, an hourly rate, or a percentage of the property price, and you’ll usually get what you pay for in this game!

-The price can be determined by the complexity of the purchase.
+The service charge will also be determined by the complexity of the purchase.
 For example, purchasing a leasehold property tends to entail more legal paperwork, so the conveyancing costs are usually higher compared to buying a freehold property.

 Another point to remember is that Conveyancing Solicitors are generally more expensive than Licensed Conveyors.